drakumus/website/README.md

 https://github.com/drakumus/DigitalOceanDropletTerraform

 ### When changes are pushed to this repository, GitHub Actions will
-1. Build, Tag, and Upload a docker image based off of nginx, but with the website src added
+1. Build, tag, and upload a Docker image based off of Nginx, but with the website src added
 2. Connect to the remote DigitalOcean server with auto-provisioned ssh keys
 3. Upload `docker-compose.yml` and `init-letsencrypt.sh`